-4.6.1 A PAB will be convened virtually in July to offer resits/sits in relation to modules completed in semesters one, two and three.
-Where less than 60 credits have been achieved at the Summer PAB, resits/sits for all failed taught modules will be scheduled in the A3 (July/August) assessment period with the dissertation/project deferred for submission in the A1 (December/January) assessment period.
-Where 60 credits or more have been achieved at the Summer PAB, resits/sits for all failed taught modules will be scheduled in the A3 (July/August) assessment period, with the dissertation/project only being deferred for submission in the A1 (December/January) assessment period, with the dissertation/project only being deferred for submission in the A1 (December/January) assessment period where the PAB confirms that the relevant taught modules should be completed prior to submission of the dissertation/project.
+4.6.1 A PAB will be convened virtually in July (for courses commencing in September) to offer resits/sits in relation to modules completed in semesters one, two and three.
+Where less than 60 credits have been achieved at the Summer PAB, resits/sits for all failed taught modules will be scheduled in the A3 (July/August) assessment period.
+The PAB should defer the dissertation/project submission to Monday of week four of the subsequent semester (e.g. mid-October) in such cases.
+Where a PAB agrees to defer the submission date, dissertation/project teaching and supervision will take place as scheduled and students should aim to complete all research or practical work requiring the use of specialist facilities (e.g. laboratories, workshops, studios etc.) during their normal period of registration.
+No further access to specialist facilities and resources will normally be permitted during the deferral period.
+Associate Deans (with responsibility for quality assurance) can approve a longer period of deferral (see regulation 7.2.5).
+If continuation of registration and access to specialist facilities and resources is required during this period further fees may apply.
+Where 60 credits or more have been achieved at the Summer PAB, resits/sits for all failed taught modules will be scheduled in the A3 (July/August) assessment period, with deferral of the dissertation/project submission to the Monday of week four only being considered where the PAB confirms that the relevant taught modules are unlikely to be completed prior to submission of the dissertation/project.
 The Summer PAB may offer a choice of a repeat stage or resits, to enable a repeat stage to be taken within the maximum period of registration.
-No candidate achieving less than 60 credits, after taking resits in the A3 (July/August) assessment period, will be permitted to submit a dissertation/project in the A1 (December/January) assessment period.
+No candidate achieving less than 60 credits, after taking resits in the A3 (July/August) assessment period, will be permitted to submit a dissertation/project either on the Monday of week four or in the A1 (December/January) assessment period.
+PABs will first need to consider whether further retrieval opportunities should be offered as set out below.